 What Are the Control of Asbestos Regulations 2012?

-The Control of Asbestos Regulations 2012 (CAR 2012) is a vital piece of UK legislation designed to protect people from the risks associated with asbestos exposure.
+The Control of Asbestos Regulations 2012 (CAR 2012) is a vital piece of UK legislation designed to protect people from asbestos exposure and the associated risks.
 Building on earlier laws, it consolidates and strengthens previous regulations to ensure tighter controls over asbestos management and removal.

 Basically, CAR 2012 requires that asbestos risks are properly managed in any premises where the material is present, particularly in workplaces and public buildings.
 The legislation is enforced by the Health and Safety Executive (HSE), which monitors compliance and has the authority to impose penalties for breaches.